What Is an Oxygen Tank?

 Are used oxygen tanks safe to use?

-This is somewhat complicated.
-Medical oxygen is considered a pharmaceutical, which means that oxygen tanks are regulated by the Food and Drug Administration (FDA).
+Oxygen is a safe gas and is non-flammable; however, it supports combustion.
+Materials burn more readily in an oxygen-enriched environment.
+Medical oxygen is classified as a pharmaceutical, which means that oxygen tanks are regulated by the Food and Drug Administration (FDA).
 In order to ensure that your oxygen tank, and oxygen contained within that tank, is medically sound, safe and pure, manufacturers and authorized oxygen suppliers must meet the requirements outlined by the FDA.
 As such, they must be certified to provide and/or refill medical oxygen tanks to ensure that the tanks are safe to use.
-While certified suppliers can provide you with used oxygen tanks, they must first be carefully and thoroughly inspected to ensure that the used oxygen tanks you receive are working correctly.
-Alternately, you can purchase an oxygen refill system, which is an oxygen concentrator designed expressly for the purpose of refilling your own used oxygen tanks.
-Make sure you know how to test the efficacy of your used oxygen tanks and get them inspected regularly to ensure that they are working properly and are safe to use.
+Also follow the instructions from your oxygen supply company regarding safe usage.
+Never change the flow rate on your oxygen from what your doctor prescribed.

 Can you travel with an oxygen tank?